dspinellis/alexandria3k/README.md

 aria2c 83b2gq
 ```

+Currently, the Crossref data set is split into about 26 thousand compressed
+files, each containing JSON data for 3000 publications (works).
+_Alexandria3k_ provides a relational view of these data, and
+also allows the sampling of a subset of the container files
+to quickly experiment with queries, before they are run on the complete set.

 ### ORCID data
 You can populate a database with data regarding authors (URLs, countries,
 external identifiers, education, employment, etc.) from the